Looking for a super fun mid length board? Well here’s my full review of the Firewire Seaside and Beyond designed by Rob Machado

 The Firewire Seaside and Beyond is the evolution of the super popular Firewire Seaside – one of the best selling surfboards on the market.

-After putting it to the test in a huge variety of surf during a recent run of swell on Australias East coast here’s my full Firewire Seaside and Beyond review – and whether you should add one to your quiver…
+After putting it to the test in a huge variety of surf during a recent run of swell on Australias East coast here’s my full Firewire Seaside and Beyond review – and whether this midlength surfboard is one you should to your quiver…

 REVIEW: Firewire Seaside & Beyond

 Much like the original Seaside with its high volume, easy to paddle shape – the Firewire Seaside and Beyond is also suitable for a huge variety of surfers, from high end beginners and upwards.